 The F.N.
 Sharp Guide to Knife Cuts and Techniques

 When you see a dish created by a world-renowned chef, you’ll notice that every single aspect of the plate is immaculately crafted.
-That's because professional chefs have the skills needed to perform any type of knife cut and they know which tool to use in any situation.
-But that doesn't mean you can't slice and dice like the pros – with a little bit of practice and this F.N.
-Sharp guide, you'll be well on your way to leveling up those knife skills.
+That's because professional chefs have the skills needed to perform any type of knife cut a recipe calls for – and they know which tool to use in any situation.
+But that doesn't mean you can't slice and dice like the pros – with this F.N.
+Sharp guide, and a little bit of practice, you'll be well on your way to leveling up those knife skills!

 How to Slice, Dice and Mince Like a Pro